apache/beam/website/www/site/content/en/documentation/programming-guide.md

 determined by the input data, or depend on a different branch of your pipeline.

 {{< paragraph class="language-go" >}}
-All side input iters should be registered using a generic `register.IterX[...]` function.
-This optimizes runtime execution of the iter.
+All side input iterables should be registered using a generic `register.IterX[...]` function.
+This optimizes runtime execution of the iterable.
 {{< /paragraph >}}

 #### 4.4.1.
 Passing side inputs to ParDo {#side-inputs-pardo}